idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 ...

-That means he had, as I say there, an implied authorial role in Genesis 1 through 2:4 as well.
+That means he had... an implied authorial role in Genesis 1 through 2:4 as well.

 He doesn't need to sign the account, and it's more "okay" to put his name (or a name for him) within the account, unlike the Word, but there's still partial authorial avoidance by the Spirit.

-Notice also the "loud voice" is what John picks up on to reveal what Jesus said (it is finished).
+Notice also the "loud voice" is what John picks up on to reveal what Jesus said (it is finished) [see longer article for context; this is what Jesus says on the cross in John].
 This according to a source I follow, Anthony Rogers, is actually referring to a title for the theophany of the Son in the garden; that it isn't just that they heard the audible voice of the theophany of God, but that the theophany was titled the Voice of God.

 This is likely a big part of where John (Philo, etc.) God the idea that the one we now know as the Son is the "Word" / Logos / Memra, and it further evidences that John is seeing the one who speaks as the Word.
 Yet the words in Genesis are attributed to the one called simply God (the NT also tends to prefer this term as a concise option for the Father, though at times it refers to the shared essence or being as when the Word IS God).